Vision Rehabilitation Center

 6) Orthokeratology lenses:

-are a type of rigid gas-permeable contact lens worn at night to gently and temporarily reshape the cornea that can improve vision.
+A type of rigid gas-permeable contact lens worn at night to gently and temporarily reshape the cornea that can improve vision.

 What is Myopia?